OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 VMware vCenter Drivers
 ======================

-OpenNebula seamlessly integrates vCenter virtualized infrastructures leveraging the advanced features such as vMotion, HA or DRS scheduling provided by the VMware vSphere product family.
+OpenNebula seamlessly integrates vCenter virtualized infrastructures so leveraging the advanced features such as vMotion, HA or DRS scheduling provided by the VMware vSphere product family.
 On top of it, OpenNebula exposes a multi-tenant, cloud-like provisioning layer, including features like virtual data centers, datacenter federation or hybrid cloud computing to connect in-house vCenter infrastructures with public clouds.

 These drivers are for companies that want to keep VMware management tools, procedures and workflows.
 For these companies, throwing away VMware and retooling the entire stack is not the answer.
 However, as they consider moving beyond virtualization toward a private cloud, they can choose to either invest more in VMware, or proceed on a tactically challenging but strategically rewarding path of open.